AliceUniRio/aliceunirio.github.io/README.md

-# ARFC Homepage
+# ALICE Homepage

-This is the repository that holds the hompage for the Advanced Reactors and Fuel Cycles group.
+This is the repository that holds the hompage for the ALICE research group.

-## Building This Website

-Coming soon...